In which Citizen Jim arrives on a special mission from the highest office in the land—a mission that leads him to the doorstep of Chicken Sheets.

 I wanted to come up with a counter-rhyme, but I couldn’t be bothered.
 Plus, Jim had made my point for me, so.

 I shrugged.
 “Maybe, maybe not.
-But if you can knock Warren out of the race by starving her war chest, you’ll probably get paid more than twenty pounds a head for every witchfunder you find.
+But if you can knock Warren out of the race by starving her war chest, you’ll probably get paid more than twenty pounds per head for every witchfunder you find.
 You might even get paid American federal reserve notes!”

 “Are those worth more than US dollars?” he asked, then stood very still, scratching the top of his head and squinting at something in the distance.

 “I’m telling you: when Donald Trump hears what you’re doing to help him, he’s going to call you by name in a ‘VERY FINE PEOPLE’ Tweet, I promise you,” I said.
 “That bully’s nothing if not sort of somewhat, kind of loyal sometimes but not always to the people who blindly follow and praise him without ever admitting what a vile, disgusting, cheap hustler he is.”